ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 - **vertical resolution** - The number of pixels from top to bottom of a generated frame.
 Each frame generated will have a number of long packets equal to this value.
 - **virtual channel** - Number representing a Virtual Channel Identifier.
     > Virtual channel identifiers designate separate logical channels for data flows interleaved in the data path.
-- **include line sync packets** - Determines whether each generated Long Packet will be preceded by a Line Start Packet and followed by a Line End packet.
+- **include line sync packets** - Determines whether each generated Long Packet is preceded by a Line Start Packet and followed by a Line End packet.

 ### Frame Timing Configuration
 - **desired frame rate (fps)** - Target frame rate for generated TDMS data.